Training and continuing professional development (CPD) for staff working in the abdominal aortic aneurysm (AAA) screening programme in England.

 Screening technicians are required to maintain their competence.

 - a scanning assessment

-Technicians are required to pass both sections to continue to screen independently.
+Screening technicians are required to successfully complete both assessments to continue to screen independently.

 Screening technicians should complete the AAA screening technician e-learning module to:

 - retain their knowledge of the key physical principles required when undertaking the screening test